 Are There Any Placement Tests I Need to Take to Register for Community College Courses?

-Community colleges use the scores from these exams to determine if a student should complete remedial coursework, or developmental education as it is sometimes called, before a student enrolls in college-level classes, according to a report from the Community College Research Center at Teachers College, Columbia University.
+Two-year schools that do use placement tests use the scores to determine if a student should complete remedial coursework, or developmental education as it is sometimes called, before a student enrolls in college-level classes, according to a report from the Community College Research Center at Columbia's Teachers College.

 What Is Remedial Education and Coursework?